WZDX: Nexstar and Tegna ownership

 On November 6, 2013, Nexstar Broadcasting Group announced that it would purchase the Grant stations, including WZDX, for $87.5 million.
 The sale was completed on December 1, 2014.
 Four years later, in July 2018, Nexstar agreed to acquire WHDF from Lockwood Broadcast Group for $2.25 million; Nexstar concurrently took over WHDF's operations through a time brokerage agreement.
 The sale was completed on November 9, creating a duopoly with WZDX.

 On December 3, 2018, less than a month after closing on its purchase of WHDF, Nexstar announced it would acquire the assets of Tribune Media—owner of CBS affiliate WHNT-TV since December 2013—for $6.4 billion in cash and debt.
 WHNT-TV and WZDX, as two of the four highest-rated stations in the market, could not be owned together, though Nexstar could own either station plus WHDF.
 Nexstar decided to retain the higher-rated WHNT-TV along with WHDF and sell WZDX to Tegna Inc. after finalizing the Tribune sale; WZDX was one of 19 stations disposed by Nexstar to Tegna and the E. W. Scripps Company in separate deals worth $1.32 billion.
 The sale of Tribune to Nexstar was approved by the FCC on September 16.
+Nexstar acquired Tegna in a deal announced in August 2025 and completed in March 2026.
+The deal included approval for Nexstar to own three station licenses in markets such as Huntsville.